The tent caterpillar is a medium-sized moth larva that occurs in great profusion around the world.

 Parasitoid flies (Tachinid fly) and wasps, ground beetles, predaceous bugs, birds and other beneficial fauna all enjoy a tasty meal of fuzzy, juicy tent caterpillars.

-In the case of Forest Tent caterpillar, “friendly” flies (Sarcophaga aldrichi) are major predators, as are:
+In the case of Forest Tent worm, “friendly” flies (Sarcophaga aldrichi) are major predators, as are:

 - True bugs